top of page

 Award Plannng Guide

-Use this presentation and host a Back-to-School planning session.
-Let your peers know of your intention to apply in 2026.
+Use this presentation and host an application planning session.
+Let your peers know of your intention to apply in 2026!

 ✅ 1.
 Designate a Civic Learning Lead or Team